Trainer Resume Example

 You don’t need a fancy degree to get started as a dog trainer.
 Still, listing any relevant education or certifications really boosts your resume.

-I always include certifications like CPDT-KA or a diploma from schools like Animal Behavior College.
+I always include certifications like CPDT-KA or a diploma from schools like Animal Behavior College, similar to what’s highlighted in an athletic trainer cover letter.
 These show commitment and actual skills.

 Got hands-on experience or mentorship?
 Pop that in too.
 You can also mention honors, distinctions, or special courses in animal behavior.
 This helps you stand out.